LucaIsMyName/fuzzyFindJs/README.md

 - [ ] Make signs "_" and "*" work better inside words like eg. "api_controller1234"
 - [ ] Make Numbers work better inside words like eg. "api_controller1234"
 - [ ] make phrases/phrasing better/fine-grained
+- [ ] make features a plugin system and devloper can add custon features when using fuzzyFindJs (own additional logic and the place/time where it runs (before in between or after the others))